DavidNjoroge/writers-platform/README.md

 ## Setup/Installation Requirements

 * follow the link and enjoy
+* as an admin you can delete posts and comments follow the link https://tutorials-platform.herokuapp.com/admin

 ## Specifications for the BDD
 * the app should have writers who log in